krokodiili/krokochat/readme.md

-Krokochat is a chat single-page application
+Krokochat 0.0.1
+Simple chat SPA with controllable youtube player

+Currently the app is wip and not stable!

 Features:
 -Register & Login system (Google login coming soon)